bshetti/portworx-blog/db_cost_aws-bs.md

 #### Postgres setup

-We used the following [postgres operator](https://github.com/zalando/postgres-operator) from a company called Zalando
+We used the following [postgres operator](https://github.com/zalando/postgres-operator) from a company called Zalando.
+To understand the components, take a look at [the docs](https://postgres-operator.readthedocs.io/en/latest/#overview-of-involved-entities).

 The setup is simple from the installation instructions, but what it actually brings up is the following:

+- Postgres [Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) (Operator and API to setup Postgres)
+- Postgres Operator UI (Optional: a UI for Postgres Clusters in K8s)
+- 1 Master (Writer) pwx-pg-cluster-0
+- 2 Replicas (Reader) pwx-pg-cluster-1, pwx-pg-cluster-2

 ```
 PODS: